Halifax Secured Loans

 Many credit cards will give you interest free credit for up to 40 months, making this a good option for short and medium term borrowing.
 After the introductory period, however, interest rates can be high, so ideally you should aim to pay off the debt before the interest-free period ends.

 A personal loan is a form of unsecured borrowing which usually involves smaller amounts lent over a shorter period.
 They can be a fairly quick and straightforward way to access extra funds.

 For an idea of how much you could borrow as an unsecured personal loan, take a look at the Post Office loans calculator which offers a representative example.

 Instead of taking out an extra loan on top of your existing mortgage, it may be better to combine the two into a single new larger mortgage.
-Remortgaging can be cheaper than additional borrowing, but if your existing mortgage has a particularly favourable rate you may be better borrowing the extra money separately.
+Remortgaging can be cheaper than additional borrowing, but if your existing mortgage has a particularly favourable rate you may be better off borrowing the extra money separately.

 If you only need the extra money temporarily, a bridging loan may be more cost-effective.
 This involves borrowing money on a short-term basis to fill a gap in funds.
-Bridging loans are most often used by homeowners you need to buy a new property before their existing one has sold.
+Bridging loans are most often used by homeowners who need to buy a new property before their existing one has sold.

 Bridging loans tend to come with fairly high interest rates, meaning they can get quite expensive if not paid off promptly.

-When borrowing larger amounts, the exactly deal you get can make a big difference to how much you end up repaying.
+When borrowing larger amounts, the exact deal you get can make a big difference to how much you end up repaying.
 Savvy borrowers need to make sure they know how to find the very best offers from across the market.

 Looking to borrow more than £25,000 for property improvements?
 Fair Mortgages specialist loan advisors can help you get the best deal on your borrowing.
-Simply call us on 0117 313 7780 or use our contact form for a quick response.
+Simply call us on 0117 313 7780 or use our quotes form for a quick response.